trimino/Operating-Systems/heap/README.md

 ## Summary

 This mini operating systems project is to build and implement a custom malloc and free function.
-This project will I needed to implement a library that interacts with the operating system to perform heap management on behalf of a user process,
+In this project I needed to implement a library that interacts with the operating system to perform heap management on behalf of a user process.